DE{CODE}: When to Choose Headless for Clients

 So we have that conversation.
 If they’re like, oh yeah, we’re all in.
 And that’s an obvious choice.
 Also, so as an ad agency we have these creative types that are always designing these really crazy things, right.
 So if we know ahead of time like, oh, who the creative is, sometimes that prompts a conversation of, we know that this is going to be easier to develop as a React app than it is going to be to try to customize that theme in WordPress.

 But the trade offs.
 One is price.
 It’s more expensive, it’s maintenance, right.
 So now you’re not just maintaining WordPress, right, you’re maintaining two different stacks, two different applications.
 Which is why we went down that path, and we were using all AWS and Gatsby, and all this stuff to do it beforehand.
-And so, we were all in when Atlas showed up.
+And so, we were all in when Headless WordPress showed up.
 We were like, oh yeah, if we can do all this in one spot.

 But sometimes, like I said before, that cost of developing the site goes down, the cost of maintaining the site goes down.
 So it’s a trade off.